michealespinola/syno.plexupdate/README.md

 # Script Directory Structure

-The script will automatically create directories and files as needed in the following structure based off of the location of the script, as per this example:
+The script will automatically create directories and files as needed in the following directory structure based off of the location of the script, as per this example:

     /volume1/homes/admin/scripts/bash/plex/syno.plexupdate
     |   README.md